squid-cache/squid-cache.github.io/Features/StoreID/CollisionRisks.rst

 It requires the cache administratr to be a person that can be trusted with all this information.

 == Integrity ==
-While operating a cache there is a very attempting way of altering data or over-caching data.
+While operating a cache there is a very tempting way to alter data or over-cache it.

 The above can violate the integrity of the response to the client request.

 == Availability ==
 A cache do allow over availability which should not impact anyone of the users.

 The whole purpose of a caching proxy is to allow the above and the cache admin should make sure the cache is bringing availability and not the opposite.

 = Several real world examples =
 To allow you understand the meaning of the above I would describe a scenario.